christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

 ## Throughput on Different Cluster Settings

 TODO first describe expected latency decrease due to network roundtrip/maximum wide area delay of replica nodes (do some math here)

+"In Figure 5.2 we show a comparison between the version using replication and the one without replication.
+The latency cost of the version using replication can be clearly observed and is expected since..." https://www.diva-portal.org/smash/get/diva2:843227/FULLTEXT01.pdf

 ### Comparison of Cluster Sizes